SteveShelnanMa/SteveShelnanMa.github.io/_pages/Research.md

 <img width="754" alt="Screen Shot 2023-03-07 at 7 24 02 PM" src="https://user-images.githubusercontent.com/65184060/223587010-af205469-7c70-442a-8256-c721b9d95a57.png">

 * LEHD-NSCG

-<button class="abstract-button" onclick="toggleAbstract()">Click to Read Abstract</button>
+<button class="abstract-button" onclick="toggleAbstract()">Abstract</button>
 <div class="abstract-content" style="display:none;">
   <p>
     Here is the abstract of the paper.
-You can replace this text with the actual abstract of your research.
-This section will expand or collapse when the user clicks on the button above.
+This paper studies this and that using the data bla.
+I document that this and that and set a model to do this.
   </p>
 </div>